Eligibilty

 Lost and Found

 Most items left without a name will be kept for three weeks and then taken to Deseret Industries.
 Valuable items, such as cameras, will be kept for three months.
 Items labeled with a stake’s assigned colored duct tape will be returned to the stake leader.
 Check with her first to find your items.
-Campers may also contact oakcrest.amy@gmail.com within the time period stated above to claim lost items.
+Campers may also submit a Lost and Found form on the website under the Contact tab.

 Young Women Activity Night